comptoolsres/comptoolsres.github.io/TLCL_reading_notes_3.md

 #### <i class="fa fa-search-plus"></i> `*` -- Match 0 or more times

-You can find multiple occurrences of a pattern with the "`*`". **NOTE: As noted above, this is very different than the wildcard as used on the command line** For example in our string, "`Ga*`" would match a G followed by zero or more a's--so "G", "Ga", "Ga", "G" and "G".
+You can find multiple occurrences of a pattern with the "`*`". **NOTE: As noted above, this is very different than the wildcard as used on the command line** For example in our string, "`Ga*`" would match a G followed by zero or more a's--so "G", "Ga", "Ga", "G" and "G" for our test string.
 The "`*`" can be used to match things that may or may not be present.

 #### <i class="fa fa-search-plus"></i> `+` -- Match 1 or more times